Community Service Recognition Luncheon (CSRL)

 The Community Service Recognition Luncheon (CSRL) is an event where a prestigious group of the nation’s Muslim leaders, scholars and government officials join to honor an individual dedicated to community service.

 The luncheon, hosted by the ISNA Founders Committee, is a major highlight of the annual convention.
 People from all over the country and internationally attend this special celebration of Muslim community service.
-The CSRL keynote topic is carefully chosen to be of interest and relevance to the Muslim community of North America, and the keynote speaker is always of the highest caliber.
+This year’s CSRL keynote speaker will be Mehdi Hasan and guest speaker Shaun King.

 Registration Ticket Price: $200 per seat or $2,000 per table of 10.
 Purchased tickets will be available for pick-up on-site.
 Complimentary childcare will be provided for children 10 and under, as they will not be admitted into the luncheon.
 Please take the time to pre-register them.